renaissancebro/config-saver/notes.md

 4. parseFloat() converts string to decimal or number
 5. Event listener sets up function that will be called whenever specified event is delivered to target
 6. All JS does is sends HTTP request
+7. JSON.stringify() converts JavaScript object into a JSON string

 # Ideas

 1. Vanilla js here runs inside browser page
 2. Uses DOM API, how JS talks to page structure.
 3. getElementById() grabs specific element, but .value gets the value inside input field
+4. Cleint server model
+5. REST conventions POST/save, GET /status

 ## Big Ideas

 - fetch() buit in function that lets JavaScript make HTTP requests eg. GET a webpage or API data, POST a form, etc. By default fetch() is a GET request
 - await pauses function until Promise is finised
+- fetch() is general purpiose HTTP request builder that allows specification of all key parts
+- Servers frontend all don't need to know what other services used, just all need to send valid HTTP requests down and back